 \paragraph{Negative knowledge and failed trajectories.} Recent work shows that failure traces become actionable only once annotated with root-cause structure~\citep{zhu2025agenterrorbench, zhang2025agentracer}, yet raw trajectory dumps~\citep{yang2024sweagent} remain difficult to leverage.
 Large-scale experiment logs~\citep{pinedaarango2021hpob, ying2019nasbench, gijsbers2019automl} retain $>$99.99\% more search history than their corresponding papers report, and process-level studies~\citep{wijk2025rebench, yamada2025aiscientistv2} confirm that human experts and agentic scientists both explore extensive dead ends that never surface in the write-up.
 Unlike raw trajectory archives, \ara{}'s exploration graph promotes dead ends to first-class \texttt{dead\_end} nodes with structured failure modes and claim cross-references, making negative knowledge machine-queryable rather than lost to narrative selection.

 \paragraph{Agent-oriented documentation and tooling.} A convergent body of work shows that agents benefit from structured, layered representations~\citep{openai2025agentsmd, vasilopoulos2026codifiedcontext} over flat corpora~\citep{lo2020s2orc, priem2022openalex}, and that even the strongest LLMs implement fewer than 40\% of novel contributions correctly, with \emph{semantic} misalignment as the dominant failure mode~\citep{jimenez2024swebench, chen2025scienceagentbench, hua2025researchcodebench}.
-Recent systems target this gap from three sides: pipelines that generate code from papers post-hoc~\citep{seo2025papercoder} or recover tacit knowledge through graph analysis and debugging~\citep{li2026tacit}; knowledge-graph approaches that mine background literature for technique--code links~\citep{liu2026knowledgegraphs, luo2025xkg}---yielding up to 10.9\% PaperBench gains but leaving the target contribution's decision history and epistemic structure unmodeled; and autonomous research agents that conduct experiments end-to-end~\citep{boiko2023coscientist, bran2024chemcrow, schmidgall2025agentlab, baek2025researchagent}, whose unstructured trajectory logs are themselves discarded once the resulting paper is written.
+Recent systems target this gap from three sides: pipelines that convert papers into executable code~\citep{seo2025papercoder} or interactive AI agents~\citep{miao2025paper2agent} post-hoc, or recover tacit knowledge through graph analysis and debugging~\citep{li2026tacit}; knowledge-graph approaches that mine background literature for technique--code links~\citep{liu2026knowledgegraphs, luo2025xkg}---yielding up to 10.9\% PaperBench gains but leaving the target contribution's decision history and epistemic structure unmodeled; and autonomous research agents that conduct experiments end-to-end~\citep{boiko2023coscientist, bran2024chemcrow, schmidgall2025agentlab, baek2025researchagent}, whose unstructured trajectory logs are themselves discarded once the resulting paper is written.
 Multi-agent frameworks~\citep{wu2024autogen}, skill-library standards~\citep{wang2023voyager, agentskills2025}, and artifact-mediated agent coordination~\citep{wang2026scienceclaw} further show that structured artifacts, not natural-language papers, are the natural unit of exchange for compounding agent capability---a premise our Live Research Manager (\S\ref{sec:live-pm}) instantiates.
 Unlike post-hoc recovery pipelines and background-knowledge graphs, \ara{} encodes claims, evidence, heuristics, and their executable bindings at authoring time, eliminating the recovery step entirely.

 \FloatBarrier